chrimson/ML-LTE-RFF/generate/README.md

 Nested loops that test a range of repetitive factors by a range of strengths
 `./all.sh`

-To run in the background without terminating if logging out
+To run in the background without terminating even if logging out
 `nohup ./all.sh > 20241108_0221_all.log &`

-And viewing that log as it is generated
+And viewing that log as it is generated.
+Ctrl-C only terminates the view, not the process
 `tail -fn+0 20241108_0221_all.log`

 To clear all generated files that Git does not control, including dataset or .keras